The best laptops under £500: the top budget laptops available in 2025

 After one of the best laptops under £500?
-These are our favourites right now
+These are our current favourites

 Choosing something at a lower price point can often be risky if you don’t know what to look out for.
-Luckily for you, we’ve rounded up some of the best laptops under £500 (or close to that figure), that still offer great value for money.
+Luckily for you, I’ve rounded up some of the best laptops under £500 (or close to that figure, since prices do fluctuate), that still offer great value for money.
+My top pick, the Acer Inspire 3, is a brilliant all-rounder given its price, and hard to beat.

 And there are options here to suit everyone's tastes and needs, including 2-in-1 laptops, Windows laptops, and Chromebooks.
 What you won't find here is anything from Apple, as none of their MacBooks meet the sub-£500 criteria for this list.